Garllon/ruby-mentorship/lessons/5-write-and-use-files.md

 #### Homework

 Write an interactive ruby program that processes user input (e.g. via the gets method).
-It should live in its own file (e.g. homework.rb) and can be executed like `ruby homework.rb` inside our container.
+It should live in its own file (e.g. homework.rb) and can be executed like `ruby homework.rb`. (e.g. in repl or in our container)

 Bonus 1:
-Use method(s)
+Use one ore more methods

 Bonus 2:
 Use loops and allow the user to decide when to exit the program

-If you're lacking inspiration try to write a small addition trainer. ➕
+If you're lacking inspiration try to write a small addition trainer. ➕ Two inputs and the solution and your program tells you if the input is correct.

 [Possible solution](/lessons/examples/lesson-5-calc.rb)

 # Deutsch